ryul99/claude-code-proxy/README.md

 ### Customizing Model Mapping

 Control the mapping by setting the environment variables in your `.env` file.
+If you use cli command `claude-proxy`, you should set the environment variables in your shell or pass them directly in the command line.

 **Example 1: Default (Use OpenAI)**
 ```dotenv